-Caging hens for the purpose of egg production is widely regarded as one of the worst-of-the-worst factory farming practices.
+Caging hens for the purpose of egg production is widely regarded as one of the worst factory farming practices.
 Fortunately, companies and consumers alike are driving a global market shift to 100% cage-free eggs.
 Through EggTrack, a tool by Compassion in World Farming, we will achieve a cage-free future, together.

 What is EggTrack?